 Can coconut flour be used to thicken gravies and sauces?

 Personally, I have never tried this in my own experiments, but my research indicated that it would not be a good substitute.
 If you’re looking for a gluten free substitute, cornstarch or arrowroot powder is still a better alternative.

 What about for dredging and frying?

 I have seen recipes that use coconut flour for dredging before frying.
-They do use a 1:1 ratio for this.
+They do use

 Does coconut flour taste like coconuts?

 Yes.
 Because it is made from dehydrated coconut meat, it does have a light flavor of coconut.
 It’s not very strong, but it will affect the flavor a bit.
 It tends to work very well with sweeter recipes.
 I love using coconut flour in recipes involving chocolate; it gives it a little something special.
 However, in more savory recipes it can be a little more tricky.

 With the growing demand for gluten free and grain free products, coconut flour is now sold in many grocery stores either in the flour aisle or the health food section, health food stores, and many online stores.

 Chances are, yes it will.
 Obviously, the major exception in this is if you are allergic to coconuts, or other tree nuts, then perhaps you may want to steer clear or proceed with caution.
 Because coconut flour is not a grain, it is suitable for diets such as whole 30, paleo, ketogenic, and gluten-free.

 Additionally, it is typically a good